Unearthing The Metal Underground: The Prog Metal Scene Part 2

 A rarity in the metal scene, Orphan’s Bloom’s list of influences actually fits with the reality of the songs themselves.
 As the band states, its sound is influenced by “genres as diverse as blues, heavy metal, jazz, classical Indian and European music, and acoustic fingerstyle, working to forge a style that is both related to but distinct from the music they love.”
 Orphan Bloom has already released a self-titled album as well as an EP titled “The Wary Traveler.”

-Check out the band’s fusion of sounds by listening to two tracks off “The Wary Traveler” below.
+Check out the band’s fusion of sounds by listening to the full EP “The Wary Traveler” below.
 More from Orphan Bloom can be found at the act’s Reverbnation page.

 A Liquid Landscape